 Updates on legislation, court cases, court rules, policies and procedures, and new practices are essential information.
-The Traffic Safety Resource Prosecutor also completed and published the updated DUI Trial Handbook in 2010.
+The Traffic Safety Resource Prosecutor also completed and published the updated West Virginia DUI Trial Handbook a few years ago.

 TECHNOLOGY IN THE COURTROOM